Airbus BelugaXL: Production

-The aircraft's lower fuselage is assembled on the Airbus A330 final assembly line, and then moved to another facility for the year-long process of assembling the upper fuselage and the lowered nose fuselage.
+The aircraft's lower fuselage was assembled on the Airbus A330 final assembly line, then moved to another facility for the year-long process of assembling the upper fuselage and the lowered nose fuselage.
 The first section arrived in Toulouse in November 2016.
-Final assembly started on 8 December 2016.
+Final aircraft assembly started on 8 December 2016.
 The first large sections: one central and two lateral rear section panels, arrived on 12 April 2017 at the Toulouse Final Assembly facility (L34) from Aernnova's factory in Berantevilla, Spain.

 Constructed by Airbus subsidiary Stelia Aerospace in Meaulte, its 12 × 4 m, 8.2 t nose section was delivered in May 2017.
 The 9 m wide, 8 m long and high, 2.1 t upper front fuselage part, framing the cargo door, was delivered from Stelia Rochefort on 7 July 2017.
 The 3.1 t, 10 m long and 8 m high door was delivered by Stelia Rochefort in September 2017.

-In October 2017, 75% of the first BelugaXL structural assembly was done; with systems, mechanical, and electrical integration underway before integration of the tail elements, which had already been received.
-Its maiden flight was scheduled for summer 2018 before 10 months of flight tests necessary for its certification campaign, and a 2019 service entry.
-The second aircraft was to enter final assembly line in December 2018, and the three remaining each following year.
+In October 2017, 75% of the first BelugaXL structural assembly was complete; with systems, mechanical, and electrical integration underway before integration of the tail elements, which had already been received.
 After mating the vertical fin, tail cone and horizontal stabiliser including the outboard vertical surfaces, the main freight door was to be attached from mid-November, before power-on at the end of 2017.

+The BelugaXL's maiden flight was scheduled for summer 2018 before undergoing 10 months of flight tests necessary for its certification campaign, and a 2019 service entry.
 The flight test campaign used a single, instrumented aircraft.
 The front cargo door was attached in December 2017.
 In January 2018, the second arrived in Toulouse for its transformation, in two months less after lessons learned from the first.
+The three remaining aircraft were to follow each subsequent year.